-Civil Rights Groups to Push Work In Areas March Passed Through
+THE SOUTHERN COURIER VOL. II, NO. 27 Civil Rights Groups to Push Work In Areas March Passed Through

-AFTER MARCHERS GO HOME CONFUSION MARKS TALKS BY DAVID R. UNDERHILL JACKSON, Miss. -- Monday seemed to be a perfectly ordinary day here.
+ON THE WAY TO THE MISSISSIPPI CAPITOL BUILDING AFTER MARCHERS GO HOME CONFUSION MARKS TALKS BY DAVID R. UNDERHILL JACKSON, Miss.--Monday seemed to be a perfectly ordinary day here.
 People went about their business as usual, and at the capitol building, ground crews quickly removed all evidence that 15,000 to 20,000 marchers had been there the day before.
 Only at a church, a motel, and Tougaloo College outside the city were there any remaining signs of the Mississippi march.
 A few people were still trying to find lost belongings or to find rides home, and a few organizers of the march were trying to decide what to do next.
 Leaders and staffs of the groups involved met Sunday night and Monday to discuss their plans.
 Then, Monday night, the leaders were supposed to meet at the motel and work out coordinating plans for continuing the registration drive started by the march.
 That meeting never was held because many of the people who needed to be there didn't show up.
 Hosea Williams of SCLC said it would be almost 'impossible to get everyone together for a meeting some other time.
-So SCLC is going ahead with its own plans for stationing about 30 workers in Mississippi this summer.

-SNCC expects to concentrate on the Delta area of the state, but its plan will not be worked out in detail until a meeting of its full Mississippi staff.
-CORE, the Mississippi Freedom Democratic Party, and the Delta Ministry, which all participated in the march also, will go ahead with their own plans for the summer. the march officially, announced plans Tuesday for an expanded voter regising at the end of the march may hurt the summer's work.
+So SCLC is going ahead with its own plans for stationing about 30 workers in Mis- SNCC expects to concentrate on the Delta area of the state, but its plan will voters as coordination would achieve, not be worked out in detail until a meet- CORE, the Mississippi Freedom try, which all participated in the march also, will go ahead with their own plans for the summer. the march officially, announced plans Tuesday for an expanded voter registration drive this summer in the state, ing the rallies held along the way to This confusion and lack of coordinating at the end of the march may hurt the summer's work.
 Monday afternoon, Robert Bass, who works for SNCC and the Freedom Democratic Party in Humphreys County, came to the church which had been the Jackson headquarters for the march.
-He had just gone to Tougaloo College trying to find the three or four marchers who were supposed to work the rest of the summer in Humphreys County.
-He hadn't found them at the school, and he didn't find them at the church.
-No one either place knew where they were.
-But he may get some workers eventually from one of the organizations, even though he didn't get any from the
+He had just gone to Tougaloo College